jackaudio/jack2/Readme_NetJack2.txt

 The netjackmp's development has just started.
 This prerelease is operational, but involve some serious limitations :
 - You can't set the bitdepth of the transmitted audio samples.
 Floating point values are used for now.
 The possibility to use 16 or 24bits data will be included soon, like in netjack.
 It's important to notice that change the bitdepth id very expensive in processing ressources (because it is a sample to sample operation).
 - The 'inter-slave' communication is not optimized yet.
 If you connect one slave to another, the network streams go through the master.
 While sending network addresses to the slaves when they are inter-jack-connected, we could make the slave possibly independant of the master (except for the synchronization, sent over the network).
 This is the next step of the netjackmp development.
-- This is not actually working on windows, because the windows socket API (the network development tools) aren't the same as under unix systems (linux and macosx).
 - Because of the current development, the parametering of the whole system is minimalistic.
-For now you can't set another value of the MTU (allowing larger packets, meaning less packet, so less packet loss).
-The MTU issue is also a quite big one.
-In fact, the better thing to do seems to include an automatic detection of the MTU (called path MTU discovery) between master and slave.
-But this detection is quite controversial because it actually needs ICMP messages, which are more and more often unwanted nay blocked or ignored by network devices such as routers or firewalls (for security reasons).
-So in a first time, the MTU will possibly be a parameter of the master, like it is now in netjack.
-The fact is in this version, the MTU is set to 1500bytes, and it works fine on local 100mb networks.
-Future versions will include the possibility to set the MTU, which can be larger on gigabit networks (9000bytes for jumbo frames).
-- Unlike netjack, this version doesn't include transport, this is naturraly planned for the fully operational version.
+- Unlike netjack, this version doesn't include transport, this is naturally planned for the fully operational version.
-- Netjackmp can't use audio hardware to capture or play some sound.
-All these resampling processes will also be developed soon.
+- The 'Audio Adapter' is not completely working, there are several improvements to do.

 -------------------------------
 How-to use this ?